GRIDAPPSD/gridappsd-python/README.md

 ## Adding your application

-In order to add your application to the you will need to modify the docker-compose.yml file in the gridappsd-docker.
+In order to add your application to the you will need to modify the docker-compose.yml file in the gridappsd-docker repository.
 Under the gridappsd service there is a volumes leaf where you will add the path to your application and mount it on the container's filesystem.

 ## Debugging your python applications